KClgame/HITW-recreation/README.md

 Hello KCl there

-this is the datapack for Hole In The Wall recreation
+this is the datapack for Hole In The Wall recreation(v3)

 You can build your own wall and platform,modify the wall speed and count how many walls you've survived!